eorus/mirrorlesstimescom/content/post/2017-03-20-panasonic-gh5-vs-sony-a6500.md

 This specs comparison table between these two high-end cameras will tell you the differences of both.
 The first one is the sensor size.
 The Panasonic GH5 has a smaller sensor than the [Sony A6500][1].
 The a6500 has a larger APS-C sensor and hence bigger sensors are intend to capture more light and deliver better image quality.

-Both cameras can shoot 4K footage.
+Both cameras can shoot 4K bartage.
 The [Panasonic GH5][2] can shoot at 60fps with no recording time limit.
 The A6500 remains limited to 4K Mode @ 30 frames per second.
 The GH5 has the ability to shoot 10bit 4:2:2 video up to 4K @ 30fps internally to the SD card.<!--more-->

 ## Specifications difference between Panasonic GH5 vs Sony A6500 cameras